l3s10n/ZenTaoPMS_SqlInjection/README.md

 中文 : [README_zh.md](./README_zh.md)

+ZenTao is the #1 Team Collaborative Tool for R&D teams in China with 1.4 Million Users.
+It has many users, such as Twitter, Lenovo, etc. Here is its official website: https://www.zentao.pm/ (English) and https://www.zentao.net/ (Chinese).

 After logging in with any user, you can complete SQL injection by constructing a special request and sending it to function importNotice of controller convert.

+# Version affected

+16.4 <= versions <= latest(18.0.beta1)

 # Principle